Communication, Language & Literacy

 Our school’s procedures for reading:

-We have implemented the Read Write Inc. programme, which teaches early readers the key phonic skills they need to progress.
-This is taught daily at 10:40 – 11:00 across school in differentiated reading groups.
+From reception we have implemented the Read Write Inc. programme, which teaches early readers the key phonic skills they need to progress.
+This is taught daily at 09:00 - 09:30 for reception and 10:40 – 11:00 across school in differentiated reading groups.

 Children who have completed the RWI programme are taught daily spellings, using the RWI spelling programme.
 Every child in school takes home two reading books- their own choice of book from the library which is changed by the child and chosen according to their interests and a scheme book, which is changed daily by a member of staff.
 The scheme book is phonetically decodable and children can read with at least 95% accuracy.
 Once children have progressed onto ‘free choice readers’ guidance is given but the book is chosen by the child.